Little Rock Arkansas

 The Little Rock Zoo's Arkansas Carousel, the last remaining functional Over-the-Jumps carousel in the world

 - Bill and Hillary Clinton/Little Rock (LIT)

 Modern city immersed in history and culture

-The William J. Clinton Presidential Library offers a glimpse into the former U.S. President’s career and includes replicas of the Oval Office and the Cabinet Room as it looked when he was president.
-Visit Little Rock Central High School, now a National Park site, which documents the role nine students played in the end of school segregation by enrolling and attending the school in 1957.
-Take a tour of the MacArthur Museum of Arkansas Military History; General Douglas MacArthur, supreme commander of U.S. forces during World War II, was born in Little Rock.
-Outside town at the Japanese American Museum in McGehee, learn about the internment camps that were set up in Arkansas after the 1941 bombing of Pearl Harbor.
+The William J. Clinton Presidential Library and Museum offers a glimpse into the former U.S. President’s career and includes replicas of the Oval Office and the Cabinet Room as they looked when he was president.
+Use the Arkansas Civil Rights History Tour app to visit six sites in the Little Rock area, including Little Rock Central High School National Historic Site, which documents the bravery of the Little Rock Nine and the critical role they played in the Civil Rights movement by integrating the school in 1957.
+Take a tour of the MacArthur Museum of Arkansas Military History; General Douglas MacArthur, supreme commander of U.S. forces during World War II, was born here.

 Tour the Arkansas State Capitol building and take a fascinating walk through the state's territorial, African American and political history at three Department of Arkansas Heritage museums: Historic Arkansas Museum, the Mosaic Templars Cultural Center and the Old State House Museum.
 The Old State House's ever-popular First Ladies’ Gowns exhibit is the largest of its kind in the USA outside the Smithsonian.